1. K-State home

 Travel Purchasing Card / Single Event Travel (SET) Card

-The university may issue a travel purchasing card or a Single Event Travel (SET) card to a traveler, with department head approval by the primary department, to pay all business-related travel expenses, except for those prohibited under the university purchasing card procedures (including meals while in travel status).
+The university may issue a travel purchasing card or a Single Event Travel (SET) card to an employee, with department head approval by the primary department, to pay all business-related travel expenses, except for those prohibited under the university purchasing card procedures (including meals while in travel status).
 All requests for “Official Hospitality” require pre-approval prior to making the purchase. (see PPM 6320).

 Expenses Paid by Employee